On LASSO for Predictive Regression: Adaptive LASSO with Mixed Roots

-When the sample size is sufficiently large, with high probability those mistakenly selected inactive variables have no cointegration relationship, so they behave as pure unit root processes in the post-selection regression equation of $y_{i}$ on $\left(W_{ij}\right)_{j\in\widehat{M}^{Alasso}}$.
-This observation suggests running another Alasso---a post-selection Alasso.
-We obtain the post-Alasso initial OLS estimator
+When the sample size is sufficiently large, with high probability, the mistakenly selected inactive variables have no cointegration relationship, so they behave as isolated local-to-unity processes in the post-selection regression equation of $y$ on $\left(w_{j}\right)_{j\in\widehat{M}^{\mathrm{A}}}$, where $w_{j}=(w_{1j},\ldots,w_{nj})^{\prime}$ is the $j$-th time series regressors.
+This observation suggests the need to run a post-selection Alasso.
+We first obtain the post-Alasso initial OLS estimator